Andrew Benintendi Shines In Red Sox’s 11-7 Loss Vs. Brewers On Tuesday

-The Boston Red Sox fell 11-7 to the Milwaukee Brewers on Tuesday night, but Red Sox outfielder Andrew Benintendi continued to impress.
+The Red Sox fell 11-7 to the Milwaukee Brewers on Tuesday night, but Boston outfielder Andrew Benintendi continued to impress.

-Benintendi seems to be enjoying batting cleanup in the Red Sox’s lineup.
-The Red Sox’s rookie went 3-4 with a double and two RBI in Boston’s loss on Tuesday.
+Benintendi seems to be enjoying batting cleanup in the Red Sox lineup.
+The 22-year-old rookie went 3-for-4 with a double and two RBI in Boston’s loss Tuesday.

 For more on Benintendi hitting cleanup for the Red Sox, check out the video above from “Red Sox Final,” presented by Plainridge Park Casino.